Star Stanford women's soccer goalkeeper Katie Meyer, 22, found dead on campus

 The 22-year-old grew up in Burbank and excelled at soccer at an early age.
 She was a member of the U16 girl's national team that played matches in Italy and the Netherlands.

 At Stanford, as a red-shirt freshman she made 16 starts in 2019 with a 0.26 goals-against average and a 0.818 save percentage.
 But she will always be remembered for her play in the shootout of the 2019 NCAA championship match.
-A video of her making a crucial save in the shootout and celebrating went viral.
+A video of Meyer went viral for her animated celebration after the second save of the shootout before teammate Kiara Pickett drilled her attempt to hand Stanford the trophy.

 "Fiercely competitive, Katie made two critical saves in a penalty shootout against North Carolina to help Stanford win its third NCAA women's soccer championship in 2019," university officials said.
 "Katie was a bright shining light for so many on the field and in our community."